dockur/piefed/INSTALL-docker.md

 - Registered domain name for external access
 - Require SSL connection (Nginx/Caddy reverse proxy, cloudflare zero trust tunnel, tailscale, ngrok, etc.)

+Note that SSL is not a hard requirement for local testing or development.
+By including `HTTP_PROTOCOL='http'` in the `.env.docker` file, some features will play a little nicer without SSL.
+This is not a teribly well-vetted workflow, so there might still be cases in which SSL is expected/required (such as S3 usage).
+This is primarily intended to ease development of basic features or UI changes.

 #### COPY GITHUB REPOSITORY INTO A NEW DIRECTORY (PYFEDI/)
 ```bash